 Stewart has been a practicing family physician with Cooperative Health, formerly Eau Claire Cooperative Health Centers, since 2012 and currently serves as lead provider and HIV specialist.

-On the state level, Stewart served the South Carolina Academy of Family Physicians as president-elect, president, board chair and chair of their Commission on Public Health.
-On the local level, she most recently served as president of the Columbia Medical Society and continues to serve on their executive committee.
+On the state level, Stewart served the South Carolina Academy of Family Physicians as secretary-treasurer, president-elect, president, board chair and chair of their Commission on Public Health.
+On the local level, she served as president of the Columbia Medical Society and continues to serve on their executive committee.

 Stewart is also a member of the American Academy of HIV Medicine, the American Academy of Hospice and Palliative Medicine, the National Medical Association and the American Medical Women’s Association.

 Born and reared in an underserved urban area of Cleveland, Ohio, Stewart has committed her career to ensuring uninsured and low-income families have access to high quality health care.
 She began her career as a National Health Service Corps scholar, caring for underserved patients in rural South Carolina.
 She continues to work with underserved communities in both rural and urban settings.
 From 2003 to 2012, Stewart served as chief medical officer and HIV specialist at the Richland Community Health Care Association in Eastover and Columbia, South Carolina.
 She was recognized in 2017 for her dedicated service in hepatitis C treatment and prevention by the South Carolina HIV/AIDS Council.
-She was recognized in April 2018 by the South Carolina Chapter of the National Coalition of 100 Black Women, with the Health Award in recognition of her contributions to the health of the community in Columbia.
-Stewart was recently named to the Presidential Advisory Council on HIV/AIDS.
+She was recognized in April 2018 by the South Carolina Chapter of the National Coalition of 100 Black Women with the Health Award in recognition of her contributions to the health of the community in Columbia.
+In 2019, Stewart was named to the Presidential Advisory Council on HIV/AIDS and still serves on that council.

 In the aftermath of Sept.
-11, 2001, Stewart enlisted in the U.S. Army Reserves and has achieved the rank of Colonel.
+11, 2001, Stewart enlisted in the U.S. Army Reserves where she continues to serve and has achieved the rank of Colonel.

 She is a preceptor for nurse practitioners, medical residents and medical students, and has received numerous awards, including the Alpha Omega Alpha Honor Medical Society 2012 Volunteer Clinical Faculty Award for her precepting at the University of South Carolina School of Medicine.
 She also conducts continuing education programs relating to HIV, health disparities, transgender care, hospice and palliative medicine and hepatitis C.